Reform agenda puts China's economic superagency under scrutiny

-The investigations have entangled big foreign companies including Danone SA (DANO.PA), Nestle SA NESN.VX and GlaxoSmithKline Plc (GSK.L).
+The investigations have entangled big foreign companies including Danone SA, Nestle SA and GlaxoSmithKline Plc.
 But some analysts say there may be something deeper at work - jockeying over the direction of policy in the world’s second largest economy in the years ahead.

 The National Development and Reform Commission (NDRC), Beijing’s economic superagency, sets policy for strategic industries, approves big investments, mergers and acquisitions, and has the authority to influence prices for everything from liquor to gasoline.